The Value Crisis

 The Governance Void

-This displacement creates a governance vacuum.
 Without value creation as the organizing principle, decision-making defaults to political dynamics, procedural precedent, and risk aversion.
 Authority concentrates upward as leaders attempt to control outcomes they cannot observe or measure meaningfully.
 Information flows become distorted because they serve internal positioning rather than operational truth.
-Strategic planning becomes ceremonial rather than directional.
+The organization’s governance structure loses coherence because it has lost its North Star.

 The Self-Reinforcing Trap